 Step 4: Set-up the Connector

 Once you add the Mailchimp by Epilocal connector, you will be prompted to set it up.
-The steps are pretty easy and there are clear instructions at every step.

 First, you will give the connector permission to access your Google account.
 If you have multiple Google email accounts, pick the one that you used to sign up for your free trial.